cbiffle/swddude/README.md

 How Do I Use It?
 ----------------

-You'll need an FTDI FT232H breakout board -- and, of course, a supported microcontroller with a SWD interface.
+You'll need a supported programmer and, of course, a supported microcontroller with a SWD interface.
+Currently `swddude` supports using the Bus Blaster (v2.5 programmed with the KT-link compatible CPLD configuration) or any FTDI development board with an FT232H or FT2232H chip that has been wired to the SWD lines of your microcontroller.

 Wire up your micro using the configuration described in `swd_mpsse.h`.